The

 project to render radioactive crap inert.
 McGill and the Director arrive

 just as Royston is making another attempt.
-They all state blankly for
+They all stare blankly for

 a few minutes as the container of radioactive crap is passed between